PolyanaVisotto/Airbnb-Europe/README.md

-Credits: I would like to acknowledge that Chat Gpt was used mainly to solve specific erros in programming.
+**Credits**: I would like to acknowledge that Chat Gpt was used mainly to solve specific erros in programming.
 This is specifically visible in the last project as I attempted to follow its advice to solve a missmatch between the length of the cities list etc.